xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 {{< /mermaid >}}
 </div>

-Even though this graph seems valid, iTop has many more objects than the ones covered.
+Even though this graph seems valid for the most part, iTop has many more objects than the ones covered.
 Links between them should be discovered & created using the web interface.

 ## implementation

-This sections will implement iTop following a [companies plan](#companies) & an [infrastructure](#infrastructure).
+This sections will implement iTop following a [companies charts](#companies) & an arbitrary [infrastructure](#infrastructure).

-### companies plan
+### companies charts

-iTop will be used by two companies: `company A` which is the service provider one & `company B` who will use their services.
+iTop will be used by two companies: `Company A` which is the service provider & `Company B` who use their services.

 Here is the Company A agency graph.